claresudbery/clare-wiki-ably/pages/coding/dotnet/dotnet-core-resources.md

 - InSimpleTerms: Check the C# label (there are quite a few blog posts, but they're pretty much copies of what's in the word doc beow)
 - My notes:
+    - in Events / Samba / Workshops / DotNetCore
     - DotNetCoreMVC.docx
       - !!!
-If you're wondering where on earth all my useful DotNetCore noites have gone, this is where they are!
+If you're wondering where on earth all my useful DotNetCore notes have gone, this is where they are!
       - At the time of writing (March 20222), I haven't got round to migrating them into clare-wiki
     - DotNetCoreMVC.pptx
-    - in Events / Samba / Workshops / DotNetCore